ost-cas-fee-adv-22-23/design-system-component-library-pizza-hawaii/README.md

 Some Rulesets we want to ensure the full Hawaiian taste:

 - We like CamelCase naming convention.
-- Directories and Components, Storries starts with Capital Letters.
+- Directories and Components, Stories starts with Capital Letters.
-- Whenever possible we like as many css to be written with tailwind-css. (its fancy and we are here to learn something new...)
-Where it's not posssible or practiacal -  commen css is also allowed in a component module.
+- Whenever possible we like as many css to be written with tailwind-css. (it's fancy and we are here to learn something new...)
+Where it's not posssible or impractiacal -  commen css is also allowed in a component module.
+- We use TypeScript because it is de-facto standard these days.
 -

+## Structure of the Design Library

+The Pizza Hawaii Design Library it's structured from very general reusabele components to very 'Mumble-specific' use-cases.

+### Atoms
+Atoms are very reusable versatile and configurable components for a single Purpose - Basics to start.
+Find Icons, Headlines, Labels or Images here.

+### Molescules
+Molescules are combination of Atoms with basic states.
+You can and should configure, expand these and reuse them to the specific use-case.
+Find here Forms, Cards, Buttons and Switches.

+### Organisms
+Organisms are Combination of Molescules with a simple level of complexity and provide a certain purpose or use case.
+Find here Combination of user Content, Input Components, Modal Window, or simple User Interfaces.

+### Templates
+Here you can see the full experience of combined Organisms within for a preview how the Design of Mumble Views and Screens could possible look and feel.
+Find here: Timelines, Profile views, Sign In and Register Screens.

 ## git semantic commit message